 2. Thinning Locs.
 If you’re experiencing thinning at the roots, when performed correctly, interlocking will help to reinforce the hairs together and minimize the possibility of breakage.

 3. Loose / Soft Hair.
 With fine and wavy textures, the process of locking takes longer, but with interlocking you can help the hair stay in place, stimulate the locking process, and produce a firmer loc.

-These are all reasons to consider when switching between the two different hair locking techniques.
-In addition, you should also consider the change in size and appearance that occurs when you switch from palm-rolling to interlocking.
+These are all good reasons to consider switching between the two different hair locking techniques.
+However, you should also consider the change in size and appearance that occurs when you switch from palm-rolling to interlocking.
 Ultimately, it will be up to you to decide if the benefits of interlocking outweigh the reshaping of the locs for your lifestyle.